natgo/wt-wiki-scraper/wikitext-transpiled/ground/Chi-He%20(5th%20Regiment).md

 '''Enemies worth noting:'''

-* B1 bis / ter: the B1 can easily destroy the Chi-Ha when using both of its guns, but when angling only the 47 mm gun is available, meaning that the Chi-Ha can take some more hits.
+* [[B1 bis]] / [[B1 ter|ter]]: the B1 can easily destroy the Chi-He when using both of its guns, but when angling only the 47 mm gun is available, meaning that the Chi-He can take some hits.
 It is very hard to destroy the Char B1 from a distance, so get as close as possible with the ideal range being no more than 300 m.
 Aim at their flat hull side, turret side, hull cannon mount or the driving compartment (the near-vertical frontal armour right below the turret).
-Upon penetrating, the Chi-Ha's 47 mm APHE can knock out several crews, and your quick reload allows you to finish the rest off in time.
+Upon penetrating, the Chi-He's 47 mm APHE can knock out several crews, and your quick reload allows you to finish the rest off in time.
 However if the B1 has folded armour plates on their hull sides then it is a B1 ter, avoid shooting at its sides.
-* [[M4A3 (105)]]: This low-rank Sherman posts a huge threat to every of its opponents due to its superior armour and destructive firepower.
+* [[M4A3 (105)]]: This low-rank Sherman poses a huge threat to every of its opponents due to its superior armour and destructive firepower.
 Its armour is overall quite tough to penetrate with your small 47 mm gun, but it can be solved by careful aiming.
 If the M4 is within 200 m, shoot at the vertical part of its gun mantlet or its side if exposed.
 One penetration might not kill all the crew, however two are generally enough.
 If it's up close and hull down, try shooting at its gun barrel to disarm it, but one shot is not guaranteed to destroy the barrel.
 When the M4 is further than 400 m away, all of your shells will perform poorly at penetrating its armour, so disengage or wait until it gets closer.
 Remember to not get hit by it, its HEAT is able to knock the Chi-He out with ease.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->